FaeInterestingWorld/.github/profile/README.md

 1. Reclusive

-Faes may be be reclusive due to being treated poorly by many.
+Faes may be be reclusive due to being treated poorly.

 - Being an object of intense curiosity and scrutiny
 - Exploitied for entertainment, gossip
 - Other projecting onto Faes what they want to see, causing a loss of a sense of self
+- Receive verbal remarks and specific references designed to poke fun or make uncomfortable
+  - done with the 'good intention' of tough love
+  - out of moral panic and the believe that making you unwelcomed to protect their group
+  - out of insecurity and to need to take you down a peg

 ---